Germany country brief

 Trade and investment successes

 An increasing number of Australian companies are operating and investing in Germany.
 In May 2010, Macquarie Group completed the purchase of German private bank Sal.
 Oppenheim’s cash equities sales and research business.
 In 2009, Ceramic Fuel Cells (CFCL) launched its BlueGen gas-to-electricity product and opened its fuel cell stack manufacturing plant in North-Rhine Westphalia (NRW).
-NRW state government recently awarded CFCL a prestigious innovation prize.
+In 2010 the NRW state government awarded CFCL a prestigious innovation prize.
 CFCL develops fuel cell technology for high efficiency and low emission electricity generation units for use in domestic and commercial buildings.
 In March 2010, Australian Industry Funds (AIF) purchased a 40 per cent holding in Germany's '50Hertz Transmission' company, a high voltage electricity grid, from Germany's fourth largest energy utility, ‘Vattenfall'.
-Other recent activity includes Australian company Sonic Healthcare's acquisition of the German laboratory company Bioscientia.
-The Australian investment bank Macquarie is present in the German market, including for example via a majority holding in billing services company Techem, and with PBL owns one of Germany's largest real estate websites, Immobilien Scout.
+The Australian investment bank Macquarie is present in the German market, including for example via a majority holding in billing services company Techem.

 One of the largest Australian companies manufacturing in Germany is CSL Behring.
 Based in Marburg, CSL employs around 2,000 people in the development of blood plasma products.
-CSL Behring opened a new facility in July 2009.
+CSL Behring will open up a new research facility in late 2014.
 Quickstep Technologies, a composite materials manufacturer, has secured a manufacturing development contract with Airbus Germany.
 Several precision engineering and production firms input into the German manufacturing supply line, including Bishop Technology Group and ANCA Machinery (precision grinding).
-In 2008, Plantic, which produces biodegradable packaging, set up its European Headquarters in the German State of Thuringia and is establishing a manufacturing operation.
+Another interesting company is Plantic Technologies, which produces biodegradable packaging and has its European Headquarters in the German State of Thuringia.
 In recent years, other Australian companies have been active in a wide range of German sectors, including Cochlear, Transfield (solar cell technology), ResMED (anti-snoring), John Fairfax newspaper and magazines, Burns Philp (yeast and bakery), Greencorp Magnetics, (recording tapes), Brambles (waste management), Amcor (packaging), MIM, Moldflow (software solutions), SDI (dental products), Nufarm (agricultural products) Goodman Group (real estate) and Greater Union (cinema).

 Germany offers Australian companies many commercial opportunities as a gateway into Central and Eastern Europe.
 Many German companies have strong commercial links with, and expertise in, Central and Eastern Europe.
 Australian companies can make useful contacts at trade fairs through which more than 90 per cent of new products and technologies are introduced into the German market.